acapozucca/devops/pipeline/s2-automate-build/README.md

 **Exercise**

-* Use GtiLab to analyse what's going one.
+* Use GtiLab to analyse what has just happened?<br>

-- What has just happened?
+**Tip:** have a look on the CI/CD -> Pipelines of the project.

-- Try to run again the CI and inspect the intermediate results of each stage.
+* Try to run again the CI and inspect the intermediate results of each stage.

-- Where is the .jar file generated as result of the build?
+* Where is the .jar file generated as result of the build?

-3. Storing the "binary"
+### 5.3 Storing the "binary"

 The last step of the automatic build is to store the resulting artefact such that it can be accessed by the team.